bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Job Submission

 Jobs submitted via the Bacalhau CLI are forwarded to a Bacalhau network node at `bootstrap.production.bacalhau.org` via port 1234 by default.
-This Bacalhau node will act as the requestor node for the duration of the job lifecycle.
-Jobs can also be submitted to any requestor node on the Bacalhau network.
+This Bacalhau node will act as the requester node for the duration of the job lifecycle.
+Jobs can also be submitted to any requester node on the Bacalhau network.

-When jobs are submitted to the requestor node, all compute nodes hear of this new job and can choose to `bid` on it.
+When jobs are submitted to the requester node, all compute nodes hear of this new job and can choose to `bid` on it.
 The job deal will have a `concurrency` setting, which refers to how many different nodes you may want to run this job.
 It will also have `confidence` and `min-bids` properties.
 Confidence is how many verification proposals must agree for the job to be deemed successful. `Min-bids` is how many bids must have been made before we will choose to accept any.

 The job might also mention the use of `volumes` (for example some CIDs).
 The compute node can choose to bid on the job if the data for the volume resides locally in the compute node, or it can choose to bid anyway.
 Bacalhau supports the use of external HTTP or exec hooks to decide if a node wants to bid on a job.
 This means that a node operator can give granular rules about the jobs they are willing to run.